rambotech/CCBQuickCategorizer/README.md

 - Look for a file named CCBQuickCategorizer.exe
 - Double-click that file to start the program.
 You will need to double-click the import and export file names, and navigate to this folder to select clearcheckbook.csv for the export file, and ccb_import.csv for the import file.

-There will be a quick video introduction available soon.

 ## Using the application
 If you are going to bulk categorize your exsiting transactions in CCB, it involves the following steps:
 - Exporting ALL the transactions in a CSV file from the CCB site.